microsoft/TypeScript-Website/packages/documentation/copy/en/get-started/TS for JS Programmers.md

 }
 ```

-You can then declare that a JavaScript object conforms to the shape of your new `interface` by using syntax like `: TypeName` after a variable declaration:
+You can then declare that a JavaScript object confirms to the shape of your new `interface` by using syntax like `: TypeName` after a variable declaration:

 ```ts twoslash
 interface User {